vishant-nambiar/dirdiff/README2.md

 ------------------------------------------------

+**Note**: Python3 is required to run dirdiff. dirdiff is designed to run on *nix systems with bash.
+It may work for Windows with WSL, but I haven't verified it.

 The two major actions you can perform are directory diffing and patching.
 Accordingly these two functions have been exposed:
 - `generate_dir_diffs`: Takes two mandatory arguments, `base_dir`, which is the path to the base directory, and `comp_dir`, which is the path to the directory with which the diffs must be generated.
 The paths can be relative or absolute.
 Returns a dictionary `diff_object`, which contains instructions to convert the base directory to the compare directory.
 This can be stored or passed to the `dir_patch` function to patch the base directory.
 - `dir_patch`: Takes two mandatory arguments.
 The first is the path to the base directory to be patched, the next is the diff dictionary to be applied to the directory.